shivannis/xandr-docs-public/xandr-docs/articles/invest/best-practices-for-submitting-creatives-for-audit.md

 ---
-Title : Creative Audit Best Practices
-Description :  Learn the best practices for reducing the creative audit turn around time.
+title : Microsoft Invest -  Creative Audit Best Practices description :  Learn the best practices for reducing the creative audit turn around time.
 ---

-# Creative audit best practices
+# Microsoft Invest - Creative audit best practices

 The creative audit process ensures that all creatives served on the Xandr platform meet the requirements of publishers wishing to expand their trusted network of partners.